With everyone’s busy schedules, we can all agree that easy sheet pan dinners like this Lemon Rosemary Chicken recipe are a necessity.

 Hold the grater and push the lemon away from you across the rough edges of the grater.
 You’ll want to remove all the colorful skin.
 The rind of the lemon contains oils that are potent, so make sure to take advantage of all of that flavor!

 Once you’ve made your lemon zest, the salt and pepper seasoning will easily cling to the zest.
-Thus, making the spice blend easier to sprinkle and “stick” once you add the chicken thighs!
+Thus, making the spice blend easier to sprinkle and “stick” over chicken thighs!

 The citrus kick will balance out the rosemary, and lemon zest is less acidic than using lemon juice.

-What Sides To Serve with Baked Lemon Chicken
+What Sides to Serve with Lemon Rosemary Chicken

 Just make sure to chop the potatoes into equal size pieces.
 This ensures that they cook evenly.
 Hard potatoes can be kind of gross to chew on, you know?